 Professional & Community Involvement

-- New Mexico Tax Research Institute, Executive Committee and Board Member
+- New Mexico Tax Research Institute, Executive Committee Member, Board Member and Vice President

 - Association of Commerce and Industry, Member, Taxation Policy Committee, Former Chair

 - New Mexico Society of Certified Public Accountants, Member

 - The Storehouse, New Mexico, Board Member and Treasurer

 Ms. Bruckner's representative clients include corporations, State agencies, tribes, universities and other business concerns with New Mexico operations.
 Among other matters: